 Becoming an Optician in Ohio

 Growth in careers for opticians in Ohio is strong and will continue to grow for years to come.
-For an exciting, rewarding and secure career in healthcare, working as an optician is a great choice.
+For an exciting, rewarding and secure career in healthcare, working as a dispensing optician is a great choice.
 In Ohio there are specific requirements for education, training and licensing, but it only takes a couple of years to be ready to be licensed and to become a working professional in this field.[En Español]

 Licensing for Opticians in Ohio

-Opticians work in settings in which patients and customers are getting lens prescriptions filled, selecting eyeglass frames and learning how to use their contact lenses.
+Opticians work in settings in which patients and customers are getting lens prescriptions filled, selecting eyeglass frames, and learning how to use their contact lenses.
 Opticians need to know how lenses work, how to fill prescriptions, how to fix frames and so much more.
 For this reason, Ohio requires that opticians be licensed as a way to prove they have the knowledge and expertise needed to help patients.

 The Ohio Vision Professionals Board is responsible for licensing opticians.
 There are three possible paths you can take to qualify for licensing:

-- Train as an optician apprentice for two years, including at least 1,000 hours of work supervised by a licensed optician
+- Train as an optician apprentice for two years, including at least 1,000 hours of work supervised by a licensed dispensing optician

 - Complete two years of work, with at least 1,000 hours under the supervision of an ophthalmologist or optometrist